What to pack for Barcelona in September

 - Average Temperature (High) – 26 degrees Celsius (79 F)

-- Rain in Barcelona – The month of September is not 100% a dry season like the prime summer months, so you can expect rains at least 4-5 days.
-During our trip to the city, we were caught in a heavy downpour once – but it cleared pretty quickly allowing us to continue our activities after a brief halt
+- Rain in Barcelona – The month of September is not 100% a dry season like the prime summer months, so you can expect rain at least 4-5 days.
+During our trip to the city, we were caught in a heavy downpour once, but it cleared pretty quickly, allowing us to continue our activities after a brief halt

-- Barcelona September Weather in a nutshell – Barcelona in September is pleasant, it is full of festivals and an amazing time to capture the changing seasons and welcome fall!
+- Barcelona September Weather in a nutshell – Barcelona weather conditions in September are pleasant, it is full of festivals, and an amazing time to capture the changing seasons and welcome fall!

 Fall temperatures in Barcelona in October and November